-Prior to being confirmed as Director, she served as the Deputy Director for the DC DMV from 2004 until 2007.
-In that position, she was in charge of departmental operations, including licensing, titling, registration, inspection and adjudication functions.
-She revamped Dealer Services by introducing yearly dealer training, revised registration procedures, conducted violation hearings resulting in over 59 dealer suspensions/revocations, increased security features of temporary tags and eliminated issuance of temporary tags by used car dealerships.
-She also reviewed and revised numerous customer service processes, such as the medical review process, that contributed to the District of Columbia Federation of Citizens Association unanimously recognizing the Department of Motor Vehicles as the "Greatest Improvement in Public Service for 2006".
+Prior to being confirmed as Director, Babers served as the Deputy Director for DC DMV from 2003 until 2007.
+As Deputy, her review and revision of customer service processes contributed to the District of Columbia Federation of Citizens Association unanimously recognizing the Department of Motor Vehicles as the "Greatest Improvement in Public Service for 2006".

 Babers holds a Masters of Science in Business from Johns Hopkins University and a Bachelor of Industrial Engineering from the Georgia Institute of Technology.
 Babers currently resides in Ward 6.